kmayerb/Meleagris/README.md

 pip install virtualenv
 ```

-or, second best, and even faster if you have permissions issues:
+Or, second best, and even faster if you have permissions issues:
 ```bash
 conda create -name py27 python=2.7.11 virtualenv
 conda activate py27